kernel1337/OctopusWAF/README.md

-# OctopusWAF
+# raptorwaf2
+OCTOPUS WAF

-Web application firewall made in C linguage and use libevent.
+OctopusWAF is a open source Web application firewall, is made in C language uses libevent to multiple connections.